 Hitchhiking in Israel

 Some guides will recommend that you do not hitchhike in Israel and I think that all depends.
-Though hitchhiking is not something I chose to do personally, I did encounter a lot of travellers who did.
+I personally did not hitchhike, but I met many travellers who did and had wonderful experiences.
 Considering how open-minded and friendly the locals are here, I would expect that you can secure rides between locations fairly easily.